textpattern/textpattern.github.io/development/core-callbacks-reference.md

 ## Public-side callbacks

 These all trigger at various points during the rendering of publicly viewable content served by Textpattern.
-Use them to inject content -- JavaScript, css or html -- into the page or to alter various facets of visitor interaction with the site.
+Use them to inject content - JavaScript, CSS or HTML - into the page or to alter various facets of visitor interaction with the site.
 They have *events*, but no *steps*.

 #### publish.php